Steps to build a database with CSV files

 1. Upload and convert multiple CSV files as a resource

-- Make sure the column names in all files are the same
+- Make sure the column names in all files are the same for each Batch CSV resource (don't worry, you can unify the columns later on).

 Then go on to Acho Studio’s resource page and select “Batch CSV” for importing and converting to your resource.
 Be aware that only .csv, .tsv, and .txt files are supported at the moment.

 If they all have the same column name and correct values for each column, you should see a preview page with a sample of your files like this.
-(Note: If all of your files don’t have a header row, remember to switch to a “Safe Mode” to add a header)
+(Note: If all of your files don’t have a header row, remember to switch to “Safe Mode” to add a header)

-2. Import your resource to a project
+2. Import your Batch CSV resources to a Data Prep project

 Once you have successfully uploaded the .csv batch files as a resource, you can now create a project to access them.
+As you can see, you can "view" multiple Batch CSV resources all together in one project.

-- Click “File Management” button next to your Batch CSV resource
+- Go back to the "Batch CSV" resources, Click the “File Management” button next to your Batch CSV resource.

 It is simple to upload your table with new CSV files.
 You can simply go to the resource page and click the “File Management'' button next to your Batch CSV resource.
 Here you can upload the new files and the system will automatically merge the new files into the current resource and aggregate all the records based on the column names.
 There is no limit on how many rows you can add to the resource.
-All the records are stored in a relational database on the cloud, so it’s pretty easy to transform, cleanse and update them.
-(Notice that all news files should have the same column names with the current resource.)
+All the records are stored in a relational database on the cloud, so it’s pretty easy to transform, cleanse, and update them.
+(Notice that all news files should have the same column names as the current resource.)

 Then, go to the project where you imported the Batch CSV resource, and click the “Sync with the Batch CSV resource” button.
 Now, the system will retrieve the latest records from the resource.